Syria national football team: 2019 AFC Asian Cup: A missed opportunity

 The Syrian coach Bernd Stange was sacked after this tournament, and replaced with former manager Fajr Ibrahim.
 The team's game did not improve much after this intervention as they suffered an agonizing loss to Australia after an injury time goal by Tom Rogic in the second half, confirming Syria's elimination.

 2019–2024: Qualification setbacks

-In qualifying for the 2022 World Cup, which began in the fall of 2019, they were placed second in Group A of the 2nd round after the draw.
+In qualifying for the 2022 FIFA World Cup, which began in the fall of 2019, they were placed second in Group A of the 2nd round after the draw.
 In the first matches of the group, "the Qasioun Eagles" comfortably won first over the Philippines (5–2), Maldives (2–1) and Guam (4–0).
 Subsequently, in an important match, they defeated China 2–1 after Osama Omari's goal and Zhang Linpeng's own goal.
 In the next match, the national team defeated the Philippines 1–0 with a decisive goal by midfielder Ward Al Salama.
 On 11 March 2020, Tunisian Nabil Maâloul was appointed head coach of Syria.